 Literally, we need to stop and smell the roses.
 Enjoy those first sips of morning coffee.
 Linger in the intimacy you enjoy with your spouse and the hugs from your babies, regardless of how old they are.
 When was the last time you snuggled with your husband on the couch while watching a movie?

 I don’t know about you.
 But even TV watching has gotten mechanical.
 We grab our dinner, turn on the tube and do almost the same thing every night.
 We need more spontaneity.

-Some ideas for finding joy in the little things, might be tucking a note in your husband or child’s lunch box.
+Some ideas for finding joy in the little things might be tucking a note in your husband or child’s lunch box.
 Having dinner on a blanket in the yard.
-Shake things up a notch and break the routine that’s wearing the traffic pattern in your carpet.
+Shake things up a notch and break the routine that’s wearing the traffic pattern on your carpet.
 That’s what it means to find joy in the little things.

-If you think about it, this is actually an easy question.
+Opening the lock to finding joy in the ordinary starts with some simple keys.
 If you are a child of God, that means that you have been saved by grace through faith.
 You have ever so much to be thankful for.
-You are a child of God and a joint-heir with Jesus Christ.
-If you’re looking at finding happiness in the little things, this is a great place to start.
+You are a child of God and a joint heir with Jesus Christ.
+If you’re looking at finding happiness every day, this is a great place to start.

 Do you remember what David prayed after the prophet Nathan confronted him after he had been with Bathsheba?
 David blew it!
 He sinned against God and he knew it.
 I encourage you to read all of Psalm 51, but look at this verse:

 Psalm 51:12 Restore unto me the joy of thy salvation; and uphold me with thy free spirit.

 Any time you fall away from the Lord, whether you consider it to be a major sin or a small one (hint: in God’s eyes they’re all the same,) repentance brings you back to square one.
 That is a huge cause for rejoicing.

 Remember, finding joy in the little things is possible if only you pay attention.
 Here are some examples: